rez-go/constraints/README.md

 First, we declare the individual constraints.
-We should be able to declare the constraints inline, but by assigning them to variables, we can refer them when we are trying to figure out which constraits coming out of a validation.
+We should be able to declare the constraints inline, but by assigning them to variables, we can refer them when we are trying to figure out which constraint(s) coming out of a validation.

 ```go